pineapple-pager-projects/pineapple_pager_bjorn/README.md

-WARNING still a work in Progress, this is not ready and fully working yet.
-SOON!

 # Pager Bjorn

 > **Work in Progress** - This project is still under active development and testing.
 The web UI is functional, all attack modules are working, and the `test_targets/` container environment is provided for testing purposes.
-Expect ongoing changes and improvements.
+Expect ongoing changes and stability improvements.

 A port of [Bjorn](https://github.com/infinition/Bjorn) - the autonomous network reconnaissance Tamagotchi - for the WiFi Pineapple Pager.